Want to save this recipe?

 Frosting

-• In a standing mixer add butter & cream cheese, mix until combined
+• In a standing mixer with the paddle attachment add 1 cup unsalted butter & 8 ounces cream cheese, mix until combined

 • Once combined, turn mixer up to high and whip for 1-2 minutes until lighter in color